SebPuchi/Re-Clip/README.md

 <img width="425" alt="logo" src="/assets/logo.png">

-# Re-Clip - Research Paper and GitHub Repo Video Summerizer
+# Re-Clip - Research Paper and GitHub Repo Video Summarizer

 Re-Clip is a mobile application that revolutionizes the way we engage with research papers and GitHub repositories.
 By leveraging cutting-edge technologies like LangChang, MoviePy, Flask, Diffusion (an AI art generator), and Swift, Re-Clip is designed to summarize and generate captivating video content from research papers and GitHub repos, making them more accessible and engaging to users.
 In essence, it's like a social media platform specifically tailored for the world of research papers and git repos.